-The Court of Protection makes decisions and appoints people known as “deputies” to act on behalf of people who are unable to make choices about their personal health, finance or welfare and have not made valid Enduring or Lasting Powers of Attorney in advance.
-Deputies maybe family members but are very often solicitors or Social Services.
+The Court of Protection (CoP) makes decisions and appoints people known as “deputies” to act on behalf of people who are unable to make choices about their personal health, finance, or welfare and have not made valid Enduring or Lasting Powers of Attorney in advance.
+Deputies may be family members but are very often solicitors or Social Services.

 Ivan Maddocks said his family feel powerless after their experiences of the court system.
-His sister Wanda is the first person known to be imprisoned by the Court of Protection.”
+His sister Wanda is the first person known to be imprisoned by the CoP.”
 Daily Mail.

 Who will the Court of Protection appoint as a deputy?